abhinaukumar/academic-kickstart/content/post/the-old-mans-tale/index.md

 Even so, I could tell it swung around \
 Waiting, as a forgotten victim, to be found.\
 'That was a man’, my brain tried to reaffirm.\
-‘Of course it was’.
+‘Of course, it was’.
 But my eyes wouldn't confirm.

 In spite of the crippling fear and fatigue, \
 The man's identity was a cause of intrigue.\